bookofproofs/bookofproofs.github.io/_sources/history/20th-century/roach.md

 title: Roach, Gary
 born: 1933
 died: 2012
-keywords: Applied Analysis, Problem-Solving, Experiential Learning, Technology, Mathematics Educator, Problem-Based Learning, Mentored
+keywords: gary roach,roach
-description: Gary Roach, a Welsh mathematician, was an exceptional educator and researcher, achieving great success with his innovative approach to teaching mathematics, interactive textbooks, and self-paced program.
-His 40+ articles, awards, presentations, and mentoring paved the way for future students to learn mathematics effectively.
+description: Gary Roach was a Welsh mathematician who spent much of his career in Scotland.
+His research was mainly in the area of applied analysis.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---